Discovering Literature on the Coleridge Way

 If poetry isn’t your thing, look out for bright blue story boxes along the trail.
 Each box contains a story started by a different author.
 Simply read the story, add a paragraph or drawing of your own and then replace for the next walker.
 The boxes will be in place from June to September and they will be exhibited at Coleridge Cottage at the end of the summer.

-For more information on the QR Code Poetry and Story Box projects, visit: http://www.jelley.info/#!tour/c9a0
+Click to learn more about the QR Code Poetry and Story Box projects.

 Originally published 07/05/14